joergkrause/nyaf/README.md

 <app-tab n-repeat={tabs} title="@title" content="@content"></app-tab>
 ~~~

 The array shall contain objects.
-If the property is needed, it's accessible withing any attribute by writing `@propName`.
+If the property is needed, it's accessible within any attribute by writing `attribute="@propName"`.
+Note the usage of the quotes.

+You can repeat anything, even plain HTML elements such as `<span>` or `<li>`.

 ### n-if, n-else